Habdel-Edenfield/PraisonAI/README.md

 ### 1. Single Agent

-Create app.py file and add the code below:
+Create a file named `app.py` and add the code below:
 ```python
 from praisonaiagents import Agent
 agent = Agent(instructions="Your are a helpful AI assistant")